wso2-attic/ballerina-integrator/README.md

-- **Request Stock Summary** : To reserve a seat you can use the HTTP POST message that contains the passanger details, which is sent to the URL `http://localhost:9090/airline/reservation`.
+- **Request Stock Summary** : You can send HTTP GET request to the URL `http://localhost:9090/quote-summary` and retrieve the stock quote summary.

 ## Prerequisites